-- 4.1.1 This chapter of the Environmental Impact Assessment Report (EIAR) describes the existing Site and the Site location and setting, details of the surrounding area, site history and environmental receptors for the purpose of complying with Article 5 of, and Annex IV to, the EIA Directive. - 4.1.2 For the purposes of the EIAR, the following terms are used to describe the Proposed Development: - 'the Proposed Development' relates to the 1 no. Open Cycle Gas Turbine (OCGT) plant, acoustic barriers, secondary fuel storage and unloading facility, distillate fuel gantry, water storage tanks, surface water drainage system and all associated ancillary development, site works and services for which planning permission is being sought; - 'the Site' relates to the area where the Proposed Development is located (the red line/ planning application boundary); - 'the Overall Project Site' relates to the Proposed Development (i.e. the components for which planning permission is being sought) and, to ensure a robust environmental assessment, includes the wider power station context including the required Above Ground Installation ('AGI') to provide connection to the existing subsurface high pressure gas pipeline to the west, a new bay in the existing electricity substation and associated connections (assessed in this EIAR but not included in the planning application), the existing built infrastructure of Tynagh Power Station and the Submitted Development Ref 21/2192 (defined below); - 'the Power Station Site' relates to the built infrastructure of the existing Tynagh CCGT Power Station site (Planning Ref: 03/02943); and - 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
-PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Submitted Development Ref: 21/2192 is to be located to the south of the Proposed Development, primarily to the west of the existing Tynagh Power Station.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
+- 4.1.1 This chapter of the Environmental Impact Assessment Report (EIAR) describes the existing Site and the Site location and setting, details of the surrounding area, site history and environmental receptors for the purpose of complying with Article 5 of, and Annex IV to, the EIA Directive. - 4.1.2 For the purposes of the EIAR, the following terms are used to describe the Proposed Development: - 'the Proposed Development' relates to the 1 no. Open Cycle Gas Turbine (OCGT) plant, acoustic barriers, secondary fuel storage and unloading facility, distillate fuel gantry, water storage tanks, surface water drainage system, gas AGI, electrical substation connection and all associated ancillary development, site works and services for which planning permission is being sought; - 'the Site' relates to the area where the Proposed Development is located (the red line/ planning application boundary); - 'the Power Station Site' relates to the built infrastructure of the existing Tynagh CCGT Power Station site (Planning Ref: 03/02943); and - 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
+PL07.313538) that is a separate 299MW OCGT development and project primarily to the west of the existing Tynagh Power Station to that of the Proposed Development which is for a 350MW facility to the north.
+Planning approval was obtained for the Approved Development Ref: 21/2192, however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.